Testing for cystic fibrosis carriers in families

 Carrier testing is available as a free NHS service if:

-• your partner has CF or is related to a person with CF, or is a carrier of a CF gene mutation
+• your partner has CF, is related to a person with CF, or is a carrier of a CF gene variant

 If you have difficulty getting a carrier test through your GP, you can: